 People don’t buy what you do; they buy the reason why you do it.Simon Sinek

 A product isn’t just a thing but rather the interpretation of a conviction, a desire, or a dream.
-Therefore, you can not solely attribute an organization’s success to how they struture their procedures or the technology it employs.
+Therefore, you can not solely attribute an organisation’s success to how it structures its procedures or the technology it employs.
 However, these characteristics are also essential for its efficient operation.
-On the other hand, the power of a brand to assemble, motivate, and please a captive audience while valuing the organization’s core values above all else is directly related to business success.
+On the other hand, the power of a brand to assemble, motivate, and please a captive audience while valuing the organisation’s core values above all else is directly related to business success.

 How does The Golden Circle by Simon Sinek work?

 You may use The Golden Circle by Simon Sinek for the following motives: